BrianGardnerAtl/website/_drafts/setup_and_text.md

 }
 ```

-Each function has the `@Compose` annotatioun so the system knows these are
+Each function has the `@Compose` annotation so the system knows these are
 composable functions.
 Each function has a `String` parameter for the text to
 display.